Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Verify statement opening + closing balances Does the statement opening balance match the prior statement closing balance, and does opening + transactions = closing within rounding tolerance?
+Verify statement opening and closing balances Does the statement opening balance match the prior statement closing balance, and does opening + transactions = closing within rounding tolerance?
 Rules Engine

-Deterministic bank-side arithmetic check; mismatch indicates missing prior statement, statement-of-statement gap, or bank-side correction posting; SOX 404 control for cash continuity; PCAOB AS 2310 confirmation procedures rely on uninterrupted statement chain
+Deterministic bank-side arithmetic check.
+A mismatch signals a missing prior statement, a gap in the statement chain, or a bank-side correction posting.
+This is the SOX 404 control for cash continuity, and PCAOB AS 2310 confirmation procedures depend on an uninterrupted statement chain.

 Decision Record